Apple’s iOS 12 improves performance, even on your old iPhone

 As expected from Apple's developer-focused showcase here at WWDC, here's your first glimpse of iOS 12.
 Previewing what's headed to your iPhone (and iPad) later this year, it might not look all that different.
-CEO Tim Cook teased that the customer at the center of everything -- and perhaps nothing illustrates it better than its updated mobile OS.
+CEO Tim Cook teased that the customer is at the center of everything -- and perhaps nothing illustrates it better than its updated mobile OS.
 Apple's senior vice president of Software Engineering, Craig Federighi, noted that iOS 12 will be supported by all the same devices that iOS 11 ran on -- it's the biggest range of supported devices yet.

 Major performance improvements